multani/gcp-changelog/content/looker/index.md

 ### Feature

-The Reduce Filter Queries feature is now generally available on the Admin > Settings page
+The Reduce Filter Queries feature is now generally available on the Admin > Settings page.

 ### Feature